elvisburrniku/Clientlly-Webpage/replit.md

 ## Recent Changes (July 29, 2025)

+✓ COMPLETED comprehensive logo rebranding across entire platform (July 29, 2025) ✓ Replaced all instances of 3D logo with new Clientlly logo (CLIENTLLY_ICON_1753793353861.png) across 50+ pages ✓ Updated navigation headers, mobile menus, feature pages, dashboard, and all core application components ✓ Enhanced landing page with branded background elements featuring Clientlly logos in various sizes and rotations ✓ Applied subtle opacity animations (3-8%) and rotation effects to background logo elements for visual depth ✓ Maintained consistent branding while preserving all existing functionality and navigation systems ✓ Fixed all asset references in pages, components, and import statements throughout the codebase

 ✓ COMPLETED footer navigation with scroll-to-top functionality (July 29, 2025) ✓ Fixed all footer links to properly navigate to page tops using handleNavigation() function with scroll-to-top ✓ Updated footer navigation: Features → /#features, Pricing → /subscribe, Integrations → /integrations, About → /about, etc.